Security-evaluated operating system: Mac OS X

 Apple's Mac OS X and Mac OS X Server running 10.3.6 both with the Common Criteria Tools Package installed were certified at CAPP/EAL3 in January 2005.

 Apple's Mac OS X & Mac OS X Server running the latest version 10.4.6 have not yet been fully evaluated however the Common Criteria Tools package is available.

+iOS or iPadOS

+The iPhone and iPad are authorized to be used for NATO Restricted clearance systems.
+Does not require additional software to be installed, they operate securely when orchestrated by a device management service.

 GEMSOS

 Some versions of Gemini Multiprocessing Secure Operating System were qualified as a TCSEC A1 system.
 GEMSOS runs on x86 processor type COTS hardware.

 OpenVMS and SEVMS

 The SEVMS enhancement to VMS was a CC B1/B3 system formerly of Digital Equipment Corporation (DEC).
 A standard OpenVMS installation is rated as CC C2.

 Green Hills INTEGRITY-178B

 Green Hills Software's INTEGRITY-178B real-time operating system was certified at Common Criteria EAL6+ in September 2008, running on an embedded PowerPC processor on a Compact PCI card.